MataBrankovic/PingPong/README.md

 1. first we check y (height) coordinates
 2. then x (width)
 3. then trajetrory of the ball
-4. and finnaly dirrection in withc paddle is moving
+4. and finnaly direction in which paddle is moving